Skip to main content

 The Do’s and Don’ts of Responding to Leads

-We talk quite a bit about how important it is to always take the first step with all of the wedding leads you get when advertising with The Knot and WeddingWire—for good reason.
-Every lead you get is an opportunity to book more weddings—when you respond and start your sales process.
-So today, we wanted to help you feel anything but nervous, worried or hesitant when it comes to responding to your leads.
-Read on for our top do’s and don’ts, and then hit reply on the inquiries sitting in your inbox.
+We talk quite a bit about how important it is to always take the first step with the wedding leads you get when advertising with The Knot and WeddingWire—for good reason.
+Every lead you get is an opportunity to book more weddings.
+In this blog, we are going to discuss the do’s and don’ts when it comes to responding to leads as well as tools you can use to make the most out of the inquires in your inbox.

 Do reply to every lead

-We’ve said this before and we will say it again—it is important to reply to each and every one of your leads!
-Because, even if the lead doesn’t look as ideal as you’d like when you first read the inquiry, it can actually be high quality (couples aren’t always the best at communicating what they want, right?).
+It’s important to reply to each and every one of your leads.
+Because even if the lead doesn’t look as ideal as you’d like when you first read the inquiry, it can actually be high quality.
+As a wedding vendor, you have to keep in mind that not everyone is a gifted communicator.
 So, when a new lead lands in your inbox, you should absolutely reply in order to learn more about what they are looking for before making a judgment call and passing up on the potential business.
+With every response, you should have the following goals in mind:

 Do personalize your response